 The Lyrids are known for their fast and bright meteors.
 Though not as fast or as plentiful as the famous Perseids in August, Lyrids can surprise watchers with as many as 100 meteors seen per hour.
 Sightings of these heavier showers occurred in 1803 (Virginia), 1922 (Greece), 1945 (Japan), and 1982 (U.S.).
 In general, 10-20 Lyrid meteors can be seen per hour during their peak.

-Lyrids frequently leave glowing dust trains behind them as they streak through the Earth's atmosphere.
-These trains can be observable for several seconds.
+Lyrids don’t tend to leave long, glowing dust trains behind them as they streak through the Earth's atmosphere, but they can produce the occasional bright flash called a fireball.

 Where Do Meteors Come From?